 Here’s how a first time buyer program can help remove one of the biggest obstacles to purchasing a home: the down payment.

-A down payment of 20% is generally recommended for buyers who want to avoid paying mortgage insurance, but saving those funds can take time.
+A larger down payment is generally recommended for buyers who want to avoid paying mortgage insurance, but saving those funds can take time.
 For many buyers, the money needed for a down payment can be one of the biggest hurdles to buying their first home.
 Fortunately, there are loan programs that contain down payment assistance programs that are designed to help first time buyers who have little, or even no cash saved for a down payment.

 If you have been worrying about where to find the funds needed to purchase your very first home, take a look at a few of the first time buyer down payment assistance programs available to help you get into the home you’ve been dreaming of today.